HariniS2506/Face2Voice/Clustering/README.md

-# This folder contains the codes to the clustering alforithms
+This folder contains the codes to the clustering algorithms